800 - BUILDINGS & SITES

 The Board shall make decisions regarding the lease, sale, or disposal of school district real property.
 In making its decision the Board will consider the needs of the education program and the efficient use of public funds.

-The Board must hold a public hearing before it can authorize the sale of real property or the lease of real property for a term of more than one year.
-The Board will adopt a resolution announcing the proposed sale, which will contain notice of the time and place of the public hearing and the legal description or local address of the property.
-Notice of the time and place of the public hearing will be published at least once, not less than 10 days and not more than 20 days prior to the hearing date.
-After the public hearing, the Board may make a final determination on the proposal for the sale of the real property.
+Prior to the board's final decision regardingBefore the board may authorize disposition of real property by sale, gift or lease for a period of more than one year, a public hearing will be held.
+The board will adopt a resolution announcing the proposed sale which will contain notice of the time and place of the public hearing and the description of the property or locally known address.
+Notice of the time and place of the public hearing will be published at least once, but not less than 10 days and not more than 20 days, prior to the hearing date.
+Upon completion of the public hearing, the board may dispose authorize disposition of the property in accordance with the proposal reviewed during the public hearing.

-If the real property to be sold contains less than two acres, is located outside of a city, is not adjacent to a city, and was previously used as a schoolhouse site, the property shall revert to the owner of the tract from whom the property was taken following the procedures set forth in Iowa Code §§ 297.15-25.
+If the real property contains less than two acres, is located outside of a city, is not adjacent to a city and was previously used as a schoolhouse site, the property may revert to the owner of the tract from whom the property was taken following the procedures set forth in Iowa Code §§ 297.15-.25.

 Approved: 12/17/2001